RajeshGeesala/Food-Delivery-Application/README.md

 RAJESH GEESALA ;
-1. I created a Simple Food Delivery Application ,
+1. I created a Simple Food Delivery Application with real time swiggy Api ,
-2. type  npm install in terminal to install node_modules ,
+2. type  #npm_install in terminal to install dependencies ,
-3. open the terminal and type npm run start to run the Application ,
+3. open the terminal and type #npm_run_start to run the Application ,